heritageolaleye/DevOps_Steghub_MERN/README.md

 Now that we've set up our backend, it's time to put it to several tests.
 We'll use Postman, a powerful API testing tool, to ensure our endpoints are working correctly.
 Let's go!

-1. Open Postman and Set the Header: We would be sending requests to http://13.48.130.79:5000/api/todos
+1. **Open Postman and Set the Header**: We would be sending requests to http://13.48.130.79:5000/api/todos

 ![project24](/images/mern24.jpg)

-2. Make GET Requests: Now, let's retrieve all our tasks:
+2. *Make **GET** Requests*: Now, let's retrieve all our tasks:

 ![project25](/images/mern25.jpg)

-3. Check Database Collections: Now, Let's look into our MongoDB to see if our tasks have been saved:
+3. **Check Database Collections**: Now, Let's look into our MongoDB to see if our tasks have been saved:

 ![project26](/images/mern26.jpg)

-4. Create DELETE Requests: Time to cross off a completed task:
+4. *Create **DELETE** Requests*: Time to cross off a completed task:

 ![project27](/images/mern27.jpg)